Pottu

 Pottu is a 2019 Indian Tamil-language horror comedy film written and directed by Vadivudaiyan.
 The film stars Bharath, Namitha, Ineya and Srushti Dange.
 With music composed by Amresh Ganesh, the film is produced by John Max for Shalom Studios.
 Pottu is a movie, following along the lines of this producer-director combo's earlier movie Sowkarpettai (2016).
 The film was launched in January 2016 and released on 8 March 2019.
-It is dubbed in Telugu and released on 8 March 2019 as Bottu and in Hindi as Bindi.
-Hindi dubbed version rights is owned by Dimension Pictures.
-The film opened to negative reviews.

 Synopsis

 The film revolves around two medical students, Arjun (Bharath) and Nithya (Srushti Dange).
 Arjun achieves the top rank in his class through dishonest means, while Nithya, who is a talented student, comes in second.
 Despite this, both of them enroll in the same college.
 One night, Arjun goes to the college with the intention of altering a paper, but he gets caught and is punished by being forced to stay overnight.
 The next day, he is interrogated by the heads of various departments.
 While drinking, Arjun gets into an argument with his friend and throws a bottle, which shatters and cuts his hand.
 However, the situation takes a strange turn when his blood spills on the tomb of Pottu (Ineya), and a mysterious power enters his body, causing him to behave like a girl.
 As the plot unfolds, the mystery of who Pottu is and what she desires is revealed.